-As the old saying goes, "winning isn't everything" and the fight to avoid relegation is just as hard fought.
-With each competition demoting the bottom three teams at the end of the season, hard fought battles to remain in the Premier League, can prove just as exciting, and likewise newly promoted teams (who've worked their hides off in the championship to get to the Premier League), are just as determined to stay in the competition!
-Suffice to say the Premier League 2016-2017 season is looking just as exciting.
-Take for example Burnley, Hull City and Middlesbrough who have been promoted to the Premier League, while this year's casualties stand with Norwich, Aston Villa and Newcastle whom have all been relegated!
+As the old saying goes, "winning isn't everything" and the fight to avoid relegation is just as hard fought and exciting.
+With each competition relegating the bottom three teams at the end of the season, hard-fought battles to remain in the Premier League, can prove just as thrilling, and likewise newly promoted teams (who've worked their hides off in the championship to get to the Premier League), are just as determined to stay in the competition!
+Suffice to say the Premier League 2018-2019 season is looking just as exciting, especially with this year featuring some of the football world's top managers.
+Take for example Fulham, Wolves and Cardiff City who have been promoted to the Premier League, while this year's relegated teams who will be playing in the Championship are West Brom, Stoke City and Swansea City.
 So get ready for another great season of football and make sure you buy your Premier League tickets here at StubHub!

 Why do the Premier League fixtures change?

 It's not ideal, and it's a point of contention between fans but fixture changes are here and here to stay.
 In fact with Sky Sports having spent £5 billion for the TV rights, the truth is fixture changes within the Premier League are looking more and more likely.
-While we at StubHub advise to book your tickets and flights with enough time, to account for these possible changes, the actual reasons for these changes varies widely!
+While we at StubHub advise booking your tickets and flights with enough time, to account for these possible changes, the actual reasons for these changes vary widely!
 Let's have a look at the Premier League's top reasons your match may be moved:

 "Acts of God"

 While the weather is usually a common culprit for match cancellations, there has been a number of one-off occasions that probably won't happen again but are definitely interesting facts to know.
-2011's London riots took centre stage around Tottenham and, due to the sheer lack of police resources, lead to a number of cancelled Spurs matches.
-Another example was Princess Dianna's death in 1997 shook the entire country and, needless to say, with an entire country in mourning, many Premier League matches were postponed.
+2011's London riots took centre stage around Tottenham and, due to the sheer lack of police resources, led to a number of cancelled Spurs matches.
+Another example was Princess Diana's death in 1997 which shook the entire country and, needless to say, with an entire country in mourning, many Premier League matches were postponed.